JuliaEarth/CoDa.jl/README.md

 end
 ```

-The method is not added to the CoDa.jl package itself because
+The code is not added to the CoDa.jl package itself because
 the UnicodePlots.jl package has become a very heavy dependency, see
 [UnicodePlots/issues/291](https://github.com/JuliaPlots/UnicodePlots.jl/issues/291).